 7. Double-check that your navigation lights are in working order, as they act as your turn signals when boating in poor visibility.

-8. Inspect and clean engine flame arrestor with soap and water to allow more air into your engine.
+8. Inspect and clean the engine flame arrestor with soap and water to allow more air into your engine.

 9. If necessary, replace your engine oil.
 Gasoline engines should have their oil changed every 100 hours of run time.